tetsuo/tetsuo.github.io/articles/fortune.md

 description: Intentionally boring, production-ready Go service that serves up random fortune cookies
 tags: go,starter
 published: 2025-03-31T00:00:00
-updated: 2025-05-30T13:37:00
+updated: 2025-06-02T13:37:00
 ---

-> [**fortune**](https://github.com/tetsuo/fortune) is a lightweight, ops-ready Go service that delivers random fortune cookies over HTTP.
+> [**fortune**](https://github.com/tetsuo/fortune) is a lightweight Go service that delivers random fortune cookies over HTTP.

 It's built with minimal dependencies and reuses internals from [**pkgsite**](https://go.googlesource.com/pkgsite/) (the Go package index), adapted to work with MySQL.
 The service runs on a lean, GCP-native stack with full observability—logging, metrics, tracing, and profiling included.
 The goal is to show what a Go backend can look like when it's easy to understand, straightforward to deploy, and ready for real use.